santhoshkandi889/AI_Assignment/README.md

 Use BFS to find the minimum total time path.

-Use DFS to explore all possibilities (if optimization isn't needed).
+Use DFS to explore all possibilities .